 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Tesla shares were also down more than 4 percent.

 The company had only just started accepting Bitcoin in late March.

 Musk also said that Tesla would no longer sell any more of the $1.5 billion Bitcoins it purchased earlier this year.

 Tesla sold some of that bitcoin in the first quarter of 2021.

 “Cryptocurrency is a good idea on many levels and we believe it has a promising future, but this cannot come at great cost to the environment,” Musk said in a statement.

-Musk who hosted the Saturday Night Live show on TV last weekend once again promoted Dogecoin which is fourth-largest cryptocurrency by market value.
+Musk, who hosted the Saturday Night Live show on TV last weekend once again promoted Dogecoin, the fourth-largest cryptocurrency by market value.